weria-pezeshkian/weria-pezeshkian.github.io/news/_posts/2024-11-15-dimitrios.md

   feature: banner.png
 ---

-## New Ph.D.
+## New Master student

 Dimitrios Anastasiou joined the group as a new Masters student.
-To learn more about him, visit [Link](/people/brian_ratnasinghe)
+To learn more about him, visit [Link](/people/dimitrios_anastasiou)